ed-andre/betterjobs-snow/README.md

 **Note**: The initial CSV files with verified ATS URLs were generated from a previous version of this project that included automated URL discovery and extraction processes.

-### Dagster Pipeline Visualization (OUTDATED)
+### Dagster Pipeline Visualization (IN PROGRESS)

 The following diagram shows the structure of our Dagster pipeline assets, including URL discovery, job discovery, and data transport components:

-NOTE: This is an outdated diagram.
+NOTE: This is not the final diagram.
 This section will be updated with the latest architecture once fully implemented

 ![Dagster Pipeline Structure](dagsterpipeline.png)